gbenroscience/ParserNG/LATEST.md

 # ParserNG

-**ParserNG 0.2.3** is headed for maven central soon!<br>
+**ParserNG 0.2.3** has been released on maven central!<br>
 comes with couple microsecond (on decent hardware and) expression solving ability while maintaining its full feature stack.
 Graphing feels butter-smooth and iterations shouldn't feel so iterative.

 At 5 microsecond, moderately complex expressions such as
 ```Java
 String s6 = "5*sin(3+2)/(4*3-2)";
 ```